blacksenator/fritzsoap/README.md

 For reference, it is highly recommended to consult the [information AVM provides for interfaces](https://avm.de/service/schnittstellen/)!
 Despite the large number of actions, not everything that is displayed or parameterized via the FRITZ!OS GUI can be queried or adapted via these interfaces (see [Wishes](#wishes)).
-This library was created to make the large number of interfaces as easy to use as possible. **This library makes use of the fact that the available interfaces are declared by each FRITZ!Box itself with descriptive XML files.
-So there is no need to program something that is already made available in machine-readable form.**
+This library was created to make the large number of interfaces as easy to use as possible.

 ## Excerpt

-You just have to take care of little to perform a desired SOAP-action.
-The matching SOAP client only needs to be called with the instantiation of its class and gets automatically the correct **location** (serviceType) and **uri** (locationURL).
+You just have to take care of little to perform a desired SOAP action.
+The matching SOAP client only needs to be called with the instantiation of its dedicated class and gets automatically the correct **location** (serviceType) and **uri** (locationURL).
 So you just need to know what **action** you need and in what **service** it is provided.
-Than you know which **class** you need to instantiate and how the function is namened - that is the difficult part!
+Than you know which **class** you need to instantiate and how the function is namened - that´s all!

-**Would you like to get the current list of callers?**
+**For example you would like to get the current list of callers:**
-In this particular case the required action `GetCallList` is provided by the `x_contact` service.
-So therefore the coding is like:
+In this particular case the required *action* `GetCallList` is provided by the `x_contact` *service*.
+Therefore, the coding is quite simple as follows:

 ```PHP
 $fritzbox = new x_contact($url, $user, $password);